IPOs for SMEs

 In Australia, the limit on retail investors is set by the Corporations Act 2001 Sec.
 708, which allows a Venture to accept up to 20 retail (Mum & Dad) investors in any 12-month period not exceeding $2million total investment.
 Any sophisticated, professional or accredited investors (as defined), and anyone who invests $500,000 or more (this is called the Gold Card exemption).
 These investors are outside of the count (of 20) and is unlimited as to numbers of investors and total amount raised

 The Corporate Regulator in the United States is the Securities and Exchange Commission (SEC).
-Wherever the jurisdiction you are in, the issuer should always check with their local Corporate Regulator and/or seek legal or other professional advice before making any offer to investors.
+Whichever jurisdiction you are in, the issuer should always check with their local Corporate Regulator and/or seek legal or other professional advice before making any offer to investors.
 There are fines and jail terms for those who breach the law in this regard and ignorance of the Law in no excuse.

 Warning to Investors!

 Investing in new ventures is not without risk to your capital.
 Above all, do your due diligence and risk assessment on the issuing company and its directors before handing over your money!!
+Should you decide to invest, it’s safer to choose a company that provides some kind of exit mechanism (or trading exchange) for its shareholders.

 Get started raising funds for your business, or business idea, today!